afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 *(Did I just write a subtitle using the post title?
 You bet I did).*

-In short: the main goal of software is to **reduce the lead time to deliver business value**.
+In short: the primary goal of software development is to **reduce the lead time to deliver business value**.

 ("Lead Time" as in "the time elapsed between identifying a business opportunity and providing the tools to fulfill it".
 Or [this](https://leanandkanban.wordpress.com/2009/04/18/lead-time-vs-cycle-time/).).